lucaso19891019/IMEXLB-1.0/README.md

 ## Code Characteristics

-It can solve 2D and 3D problem.
-The code is accelerated by MPI and OpenMP GPU offloading directives.
-The example problem is cylinder flow (2D) and sphere flow (3D).
+* 2D (D2Q9) and 3D (D3Q19) problems
+* MPI+OpenMP hybrid parallelism with GPU offloading directives
+* Example problem is flow past a circle (2D) and sphere(3D).

+## Building
 Use nvhpc-mpi compiler.
 For 3D applications, add "_3d" to the file names in Makefile.
 Run the code with command: mpirun -np (# of processors) run.

-## Building

 ## Acknowledgments